NASA2021-EcEcursion/POWER_Dips-AzureServer/README.md

 ![messageImage_1633264095902](https://user-images.githubusercontent.com/64970325/135754719-4bcf9dd5-ee3e-4b30-a209-8301d84960fd.jpeg)

-#### Due to our use of student accounts our release version is currently based on local hosting
+#### Due to our use of Azure student accounts our release version is currently based on local hosting